 This course reviews legislative and moral issues concerning the hospitality and food service industries.
 The court systems are studied in depth as well as issues involving contracts, negligence, and liability.
 Students learn the value of ethical decision-making in the business world through theoretical situations.

-An associate degree in food service management prepares graduates for careers as supervisors or food service managers.
-Although most employers do not require formal postsecondary education, an associate degree provides sufficient training and experience for entry-level managerial positions.
-As of May 2014, the BLS reported that there were 867,340 supervisors in charge of food preparation workers and servers (www.bls.gov).
-The average yearly salary for these positions at that time was $32,420, according to the BLS.
+An associate's degree in food service management prepares graduates for careers as supervisors or food service managers.
+Although most employers do not require formal postsecondary education, an associate's degree provides sufficient training and experience for entry-level managerial positions.
+As of May 2015, the BLS reported that there were 884,090 first-line supervisors of food preparation workers and servers (www.bls.gov).
+The average yearly salary for these professionals at that time was $33,330, according to the BLS.

 Online master's degree programs exist for food service management.
 Schools offer both educational master's programs in the field and professional Master of Business Administration degree programs with a focus on management in the food service industry.
 Doctoral degree programs also exist, though online coursework is rare.